-It seems to me that many folks get depressed in February, possibly for three reasons.
+It seems to me that many folks get depressed in February for several reasons.
 Even though Valentine’s Day makes us feel warm and loved halfway through the month, the cold, snowy winter has something to do with it.
 Even if it’s not snowing and its raining, it’s still cold rain…the kind that goes right through you.
 Then there’s this year’s sad anniversary – the conflict between Russia and Ukraine.
 Let us all pray!

-But February has two more activities that add to our uncomfortable disposition, even in “normal” times – tax return preparations for the calendar year that just ended (and if you have kids in college, you have to do it now so you can fill out the FAFSA form to apply for financial aid), and budget preparations for the school/fiscal year that begins in a little over 4 months.
-And, if your school is having trouble collecting all the tuition owed by families, or you’re experiencing families that have increasing financial need , such things can be even more depressing.
+But February has two more activities that add to our uncomfortable disposition, even in “normal” times – tax return preparations for the calendar year that just ended (and if you have kids in college, you have to do it now so you can fill out the FAFSA form to apply for financial aid), and budget preparations for the school/fiscal year that begins in just about 4 months.
+And, if your school is having trouble collecting all the tuition owed by families, or you’re experiencing families that have increasing financial need, such things can be even more depressing.

 It’s now more important than ever to utilize a financial aid assessment service which allows your school to maintain control of the process and provide customizations to your school’s financial need formula, AND use a tuition payment plan provider that puts you in control of the process.
 With more and more families applying for financial aid, it’s important to be able to evaluate their application as soon as possible.
 It’s also important to have a tuition and fee management and processing service that offers parents payment options since more parents may opt for a payment plan rather than pay the entire tuition before the school year begins.